-Lisa Franko (she/her), Assistant Director
+Lisa Franko (she/her), Interim Executive Director

 Lisa is an artist and educator living and working in Columbia, MO.
 Originally from Ohio, she received her BFA and Art Education degree from the University of Toledo and her MFA from the University of Missouri.
 Lisa serves as the coordinator for youth programs at Access Arts and can often be found in the classroom planning and teaching lessons.
 She has had a variety of teaching opportunities as a K-12 substitute teacher, a resident artist, and an adjunct professor at the University of Missouri and Missouri Valley College.
 When not working, Lisa devotes time to her own art practice, creating collaged and printed "room-scapes".

 Judy graduated from Truman State University in 2020, earning a BFA in Design.
 Originally from Columbia, she took many classes with Access Arts growing up, and is now putting her artistic side back into the organization as an adult.
 Though she primarily studied Graphic Design in college, her interests also extend to photography, which she loves being able to use to show others all that happens at Access Arts!

 Riana is a fiber artist who specializes in appliqué portraiture, quilting, embroidery, natural dyeing, papermaking, and bookmaking.
 Drawn to bright colors and a sense of whimsy, her artwork is inspired by a love of storytelling, animals, and nature.
 Riana has her MFA from the University of Missouri and has participated in residencies and workshops at Arrowmont School of Arts and Crafts and Penland School of Craft.
 She exhibits her artwork nationally and has been taking on custom fiber art commissions since 2010.

 Maggie Adams (she/they), Ceramics Studio Manager